 The guide will be periodically updated to ensure you have access to the latest information.
 We encourage you to download and distribute amongst your staff.
-You can download the guide on the Department of Health and Aged Care's website at health.gov.au/our-work/residents-experience-surveys.
+You can download the guide on the Department of Health, Disability and Ageing's website at health.gov.au/our-work/residents-experience-survey.